MatteoBattilana/CriticalSectionSemaphore/README.md

 Copyright 2017 Matteo Battilana - Released under GPL v3 License

 ## Description
-This is a C++11 implementation of the critical section without busywait.
+This is a C++11 implementation of the critical section with busywait.
 This is not the struct version with a PCB list.

 You can compile this project with:
 ```bash